Clerin Zumwalt Legacy Circle

 A donor can also contract for a gift annuity and name an adult relative or other loved one as the sole income beneficiary of the annuity.
 The donor still receives a tax deduction and provides a steady stream of income for their loved one’s lifetime.
 Here’s an example:

 “Mei, age 80, wants to support Audubon Canyon Ranch and supplement her adult daughter, Addie’s, retirement income.
 Mei creates a $100,000 gift annuity naming Addie as the sole income beneficiary.
 Mei receives a tax deduction of $28,378.
 Addie, age 57, receives a 4.1% annuity rate and fixed annual payments of $4,100 for as long as she lives.
 When Addie’s annuity expires, the amount remaining in the annuity account is distributed to Audubon Canyon Ranch.”

 Also consider: Charitable remainder trusts with a term of years added.

 Have you already included Audubon Canyon Ranch in your will or trust?

 We want to thank you!
 We would be honored to enroll you in the Clerin Zumwalt Legacy Circle, so please let us know of your legacy gift:

 415-868-9244 Ext.
 119

-ACR offers personal consultation, without cost or obligation, to those interested in learning more about legacy gift options.
+Audubon Canyon Ranch offers personal consultation, without cost or obligation, to those interested in learning more about legacy gift options.
 Our legacy giving specialists will be glad to talk with you about your goals and provide you with confidential estimates of the tax and income benefits of specific legacy gifts.
 Our specialists provide information only.
-ACR recommends you consult with professional advisors before making any gift.
+We recommend you consult with professional advisors before making any gift.